lbodlev888/govpn/README.md

   whose static ML-KEM-768 public key matches.
 Decapsulation only succeeds for the holder of the matching private key, so the handshake authenticates both sides.
-- **Authenticated encryption for data.** ChaCha20-Poly1305 AEAD on every data packet with a per-packet random 12-byte nonce (16-byte Poly1305 tag).
+- **Authenticated encryption for data.** ChaCha20-Poly1305 AEAD on every data packet with a 12-byte nonce (16-byte Poly1305 tag).
+The nonce is a per-session monotonic counter.
-- **HKDF key derivation.** Session key derived with HKDF-SHA256 from the concatenation of both shared secrets, using a caller-supplied version string as the `info` parameter.
+- **Replay protection.** Each direction carries a strictly-increasing 64-bit counter in the nonce; the receiver keeps a high-water mark and drops any packet whose counter is not greater than the highest already accepted.
+Counters reset on every re-handshake.
+- **Directional keys.** Two separate ChaCha20-Poly1305 keys are derived per session with HKDF-SHA256 over the concatenation of both shared secrets — one for client→server (`info = "c2s"`) and one for server→client (`info = "s2c"`) — so the two directions never share a key or a nonce space.
 - **Hub topology with IP-based routing.** The server inspects the destination IPv4 address of each decrypted inner packet and either delivers it locally or re-encrypts and forwards it to the matching peer.